1. How many years experience do you have as a photographer?

 13. How long after the wedding will I get my proofs?

-14. What is the cost of albums?
+14. What is the cost of an album?

 15. What is the cost per additional hour of shooting at the wedding?